adamdecaf/moov-go-client/client/docs/OFACApi.md

 ## GetOFACCompany

-> OfacCompany GetOFACCompany(ctx, companyId, optional)
+> OfacCompany GetOFACCompany(ctx, companyID, optional)
 Get information about a company, trust or organization such as addresses, alternate names, and remarks.

 ### Required Parameters